Norman Avenue Sidewalk Study

 Share Norman Avenue Sidewalk Study on Facebook Share Norman Avenue Sidewalk Study on Twitter Share Norman Avenue Sidewalk Study on Linkedin Email Norman Avenue Sidewalk Study link

-The City of Fairfax is evaluating the feasibility of constructing a new sidewalk on Norman Avenue between the Chain Bridge Road Service Road and Hill Street.
-The city has developed a concept plan and is seeking public feedback on this proposal.
+The City of Fairfax evaluated the feasibility of constructing a new sidewalk on Norman Avenue between the Chain Bridge Road Service Road and Hill Street.
+The city developed a concept plan and sought public feedback on this proposal.

-The public comment period concluded March 17, and City Council will review feedback and discuss next steps at their May 13 meeting.
+The public comment period concluded March 17, and the city council reviewed feedback and discussed next steps at their May 13, 2025, meeting.

 Project Background